Plant power: conference insights into innovative research directions relating to bioenergy as a renewable resource

 The plant forms continuous mats on lake surfaces which cause deoxygenation of water supplies, decreases in lake biodiversity and negative impacts on human health through the harbouring of mosquitoes.
 Dr Andrew Ross of the University of Leeds gave an overview of the BBSRC-funded BEFWAM project (Bioenergy, clean water from invasive aquatic macrophytes) which is exploring the potential for converting invasive aquatic plant biomass to bioenergy in India and Uganda.
 One question that the team is exploring is whether biogas derived from the anaerobic digestion of hyacinth biomass can replace fuelwood currently used for cooking.
 These innovative uses of highly destructive invasive alien plant species offer real potential for generating renewable energy for clean cooking and other applications in ways which are not only environmentally and socially sustainable but reap multiple net benefits for society, environment and human health.

-With the window of opportunity for lessening the effects of climate and environmental breakdown ever decreasing, it is imperative not only that 100% renewable energy solutions are implemented at a global scale to replace fossil fuels as quickly as possible (net zero carbon emissions at a global scale required by 2050 in order to limit global warming to 1.5 degrees C above pre-industrial levels), but that these renewable energy solutions themselves are produced along environmentally and socially sustainable supply chains.
+With the window of opportunity for lessening the effects of climate and environmental breakdown ever decreasing, it is imperative not only that 100% renewable energy solutions are implemented at a global scale to replace fossil fuels as quickly as possible (net zero carbon emissions at a global scale required by 2050 in order to achieve a 66% probability of limiting global warming to 1.5 degrees C above pre-industrial levels, and strong evidence that this target at the country level needs to be achieved much earlier than 2050 in relatively prosperous countries, for example by 2025 in the UK), but that these renewable energy solutions themselves are produced along environmentally and socially sustainable supply chains.
 Indeed, an IPCC special report on Climate Change and Land released last week raised grave concerns about the severity of future conflicts between widescale conversion of vast areas of land for virgin bioenergy crop plantations and food security, biodiversity and the land rights of farmers in the Global South.
 One of the main highlights of the Plant Power conference was finding out more about the diverse range of environmentally and socially sustainable methods of generating plant-derived biogas that were showcased.
 These methods have real potential to contribute towards a blend of 100% renewable and sustainable energy solutions for clean cooking (and other energy use applications) that can be tailored to country- and/or region-specific contexts.